sonicv6/euphonica/README.md

 <details>
   <summary><h3>Flatpak</h3></summary>

-  I'm gearing up for a Flathub release, but before that happens, Euphonica must be built from source using `flatpak-builder`.
+  Euphonic can also be built from source using `flatpak-builder`.

   This builds and installs Euphonica as a sandboxed Flatpak app on your system, complete with an entry in Flatpak-aware app stores (like GNOME Software, KDE Discover, etc).
 It should also work on virtually any